These are major tourist attractions, even if they host public institutions.

 – Original, valid national identity card or passport exclusively and compulsory for access (which can be denied if events are hosted).

-You will be presented with a visitor pass which must be clearly visible on your person at all times.
+Visitor pass you will receive must be clearly visible on your person at all times.

 See you all back here soon for more tips, picked expressly for you.